Chapter 1: An Alluring Difference

-"Mrs. Weasley is making soup for me," Harry told Hermione.
-"So how about I tell you all about our new Potions Professor in between sips?"
+"Mrs. Weasley is making soup for me," he told Hermione.
+"So how about I tell you all about our new professor in between sips?"

-"It's late, Harry," Molly noted, as she levitated a bowl of hot onion soup onto the table.
-"Wouldn't you rather wait until morning, so that you won't have to repeat the story for Ginny and Ron's benefit?"
+"It's late, Harry," Molly noted, as she levitated a bowl onto the table.
+"Wouldn't you rather wait until morning, so that you won't have to repeat the story to Ginny and Ron?"

 "Oh, I don't mind," Harry said with a smile.
 His eyes sought out Hermione's, and then Fleur's, but they were both too focused on the soup bowl to return his attention.
 He frowned a bit in confusion, and then added, "Unless Fleur would rather fill me in on the details about her engagement to Bill?"

 Molly pursed her lips.
 "They aren't actually engaged yet, you know."

 "Only because my Bill wishes to do zee 'onorable thing and ask for zee permission first," Fleur countered.

 "Whatever…now off to bed, you two!" she ordered, waving both Hermione and Fleur away from the table with her fingers.
 "Harry will be following right behind after he eats his soup."